The Brewmaster Style

 - Varied and powerful mitigation.
 Brewmasters have all sorts of skills to keep them alive, and they all compliment each other beautifully.
 They can heal, reduce physical and magical damage, smooth damage, and predictably dodge.

 - Mobile.
-With Roll, Transcendence, and talents, Brewmasters have a wide array of abilities to get where they need to go.
+With Roll, Transcendence, and artifact traits, Brewmasters have a wide array of abilities to get where they need to go quickly.
 They can also easily snare or control large groups, making them some of the best kiters.

 - Damage intake.
 Brewmasters are uniquely capable of smoothing burst damage, but not reducing it.
 They tend to take a lot of damage through Stagger.

 - Non-traditional healing.
-Brewmasters’ primary heal, Gift of the Ox, feels random and appears as an orb on the ground depending on how much damage you take.
-While it is a particularly powerful and versatile heal, a brewmaster has few other options for instant healing.
+Brewmasters’ primary heals, Gift of the Ox (appearing as orbs on the ground) and Celestial Fortune (increasing external healing done to the brewmaster), are out of their direct control.
+While both of these are particularly powerful and versatile heals, a brewmaster has few other options for instant healing.

 - Few large defensive cooldowns.
-Brewmasters’ only baseline defensive ability is Fortifying Brew, though it is extremely poweful with full artifact traits.
-Brewmasters do have more situational defensive cooldowns available as talents, such as Diffuse Magic.
+Brewmasters’ only baseline defensive ability is Fortifying Brew, though it is extremely powerful with full artifact traits.
+Brewmasters do have more situational defensive cooldowns available as talents, such as Dampen Harm.

 - Proactive.
 A Brewmaster needs to be prepared if they want to survive damage.
 The spawn of their reactive heals is largely out of their control, so their best bet is to always have some mitigation available.